demoode/auth-server/readme.md

   - the auth server response with access & refresh token
   - React app use the provided access token to send requests to resource server

-full documentation and API manual is available inside the docs folder in the project root.
+full documentation and API manual is available http://syrmedia.com/moaaz/docs/